elukuro/pokemon/README.md

-# How to install
+# pokemon

-after git clone this project
+it's a pokemon dictionary based on API from https://pokeapi.co/ we assume that you already clone this project

+## Instalation
 ```bash
 npm install
 ```